Olalekan Olude: Career

-Before Jobberman, Olude had few experiences working with TeleMobile Nigeria Limited as Network Engineer and NameGoldman Sachs as Technology Analyst.
-In August 2009, at 28 years old he co-founded Jobberman with Ayodeji Adewunmi and Opeyemi Awoyemi.
-Olude presently is Jobberman's Chief Operating Officer.
+Before Jobberman, Olude had few experiences working with TeleMobile Nigeria Limited as a Network Engineer and with Goldman Sachs as Technology Analyst.
+In August 2009, at 28 years old he co-founded Jobberman with his friends from university, Ayodeji Adewunmi and Opeyemi Awoyemi.
+Olude acted as Jobberman's Chief Operating Officer from 2009 to 2017.
+After exiting Jobberman, he was appointed Special Adviser Job Creation and Youth Empowerment to the Ogun State Governor in 2019.

+In 2021, Olude founded an employee health benefits startup called roHealth, which later rebranded to become Motherboard (a comprehensive employee benefits platform) in 2023.